Abactinal: Aboral (in an echinoderm such as a seastar)

 Telson: Most posterior segment of the body of a crustacean.
 May form tailfan (caudal fan) together with uropods. (photo)

 Tentacle:1.
 In Anthozoa one in a series of variously arranged, motile and contractile, nematocyst-bearing processes around oral disc.
 2. In Scyphozoa, one in a series of elongate processes around umbrellar margin, either on or between lappets or projecting from subumbrellar surface.
 In a sessile scyphozoan, one of numerous minute, capitate tentacles at tip of each arm.
 3. In Holothuroidea, part of the water vascular system; variously modified anterior tube feet (podia); highly retractile, near the mouth, supplied by radial canals or directly by ring canal.
-4. In Cephalopoda, a term occasionally used as synonym for arm, yet more precisely applied to one of the two elongate arms used to capture prey.
-Consists of a more slender stalk and a terminal sucker bearing an expansion (tentacular club).
-5. In Gastropoda, one of several types of elongate projections of body.
+4. In Cephalopoda, a term occasionally used as synonym for arm, yet more precisely applied to one of the two elongate arms used by squid and sepiolids to capture prey (photo).
+Consists of a more slender stalk and a terminal sucker bearing an expansion (tentacular club or pad) (photo).
+5. In Gastropoda, one of several types of elongate projections of the body.
 One may distinguish the typically paired cephalic tentacles and rhinophoral tentacles on head, epipodial tentacles along foot, mantle tentacles along mantle margin, pedal tentacles of sessile, tube-dwelling snails, or labial tentacles around mouth.

 Tentacular bulb: A bulbous swelling at the base of the tentacles of hydromedusae (photo)